-The children’s goal is to raise $1,000 and have raised $800 to date, but they have not been baking as of late.
+The children’s goal is to raise $1,000, and they have raised $800 to date, but they have not been baking as of late.
 “Life is busy trying to balance work the craziness of remote/in-person school,” Rachel said.

 The angels of Rivers Edge Horse Rescue and Sanctuary

 I’ll visit the sanctuary when the kids are back in the saddle of baking dog treats.
 But for now, Diane Romano-Potocki, founder of Rivers Edge Horse Rescue and Sanctuary, graciously visited by phone.
-The non-profit sanctuary provides forever-homes for “abused, abandoned, and unwanted horses” since 2010.
+The non-profit sanctuary has provided forever homes for “abused, abandoned, and unwanted horses” since 2010.

 It’s just two people, Diane and one other, who tend to the 28 horses each day from dawn until nine or ten PM.
 She has five volunteers that come when they can.
 There’s an upcoming training for new volunteers, for which there is a great need.

-The conditions where the horses came from is hard to hear.
+The conditions where the horses came from are hard to hear.

 “He was skin and bones and fought so hard to live.”
 Buddy died after five months.
 “But at least he was loved and cared for those months.”

-It troubles Diane that there are no laws here that protect horses and dreams of being part of an initiative to create one, “maybe call it Buddy’s Law, so that no other horses have the same fate.”
+It troubles Diane that no laws here protect horses, and she dreams of being part of an initiative to create one, “maybe call it Buddy’s Law so that no other horses have the same fate.”

 I asked Diane what inspired her life’s work.
 “Being an injured soul myself,” she said not for sympathy but went on to tell the story of how she brought home half-dead things to her mom when she was a girl.